v76s/Clarusway/Linux/Complete Linux.md

 ---

-##### <span style="color:red">30. project1 implementation</span>
+##### <span style="color:red;font-size:30">30. project1 implementation</span>

 Info: The purpose of this project is to create a project folder and manage the folders inside of it.
-Please follow the instructions step by step and read the instructions associated with every action taken.
+Please follow the instructions step by step and read the instructions associated with every action taken.<br>

-* pwd<br>
+    pwd

 Path of the working directory (pwd) command displays where we are.
-  It displays the absolue address from the / folder.
+It displays the absolute address from the / folder.

-* cd<br>
+    cd

 cd command when used alone, takes the user from the current folder to the users home folder.

-* mkdir project1<br>
+    mkdir project1
-* cd project1<br>
+    cd project1
-* mkdir website1 website2 website3<br>
+    mkdir website1 website2 website3

 mkdir command creates a folder but multiple folder creation is also supported.

-* touch /website3/main.html<br>
+    touch /website3/main.html

 Touch command can create an empty file in the desired directory.

-* rmdir website3<br>
+    rmdir website3

 rmdir command deletes an empty directory, the above command won't be able to delete website3 folder because it's not empty, main.html is inside of it.

-* rmdir website1 website2<br>
+    rmdir website1 website2

 rmdir command deletes website1 and website2 successfully, they are empty.

-* rm -r website3<br>
+    rm -r website3

 rm command deletes the file and folder if -r (recursively) option is provided.

 END OF PROJECT1

 ---

-##### <span style="color:red">31. project2 implementation</span>
+##### <span style="color:red;font-size:30">31. project2 implementation</span>

 Info : The purpose of this project is to demonstrate how to create and copy and move files/folders.
 Step by step perform the operations in linux bash shell.

-* pwd<br>
+    pwd

 Path of the working directory (pwd) command displays where we are.
 It displays the absolue address from the / folder.

-* cd<br>
+    cd

 cd command when used alone, takes the user from the current folder to the users home folder.

-* mkdir project2<br>
+    mkdir project2
-* cd project2<br>
+    cd project2
-* mkdir website1 website2<br>
+    mkdir website1 website2

 mkdir command creates directories passed as parameter

-* touch website1/main.html<br>
+    touch website1/main.html

 Touch command can create an empty file in the desired directory.

-* echo "<!DOCTYPE html>" > website1/main.html<br>
+    echo "<!DOCTYPE html>" > website1/main.html

 echo command writes "<!DOCTYPE html>" inside website1/main.html file.

-* echo
-  "<html><head></head><body></body></html>"  >> website1/main.html<br>
+    echo "<html><head></head><body></body></html>"  >> website1/main.html

 The above echo command with >> operator appends new lines of text to the existing text.

-* cat website1/main.html<br>
+    cat website1/main.html

 cat command displays the content of the file.

-* ls website1/main.html -al<br>
+    ls website1/main.html -al

 ls command with a file specification displays the file details.

-* echo "h3 { color : dodgerblue } " > website1/site.css<br>
+    echo "h3 { color : dodgerblue } " > website1/site.css

 echo command creates and fullfills the content with above details.
-We could be creating the file with touch command and later open one of our favorite editor(nano, vim, VSCode, gedit, etc..) later modify and save our content as we needed.<br>
+We could be creating the file with touch command and later open one of our favorite editor(nano, vim, VSCode, gedit, etc..) later modify and save our content as we needed.

-* cat website1/main.html website1/site.css<br>
+    cat website1/main.html website1/site.css

 cat command will display both file contents with the specified parameters above.

-* touch website1/1.html website1/2.html website1/3.html<br>
+    touch website1/1.html website1/2.html website1/3.html

 touch command will create these 3 files

-* ls website1/ -al<br>
+    ls website1/ -al

 ls command displays the content of website1, with "all" and "list detailed" option

-* ls website1/*.css<br>
+    ls website1/*.css

 ls command will display all the files with css extension.

-* ls website1/ "*.html"<br>
+    ls website1/ "*.html"

 ls command will display all the files with html extension.

-* ls website1/{1..5}.html<br>
+    ls website1/{1..5}.html
-* cp website1/{1..5}.html website2/<br>
+    cp website1/{1..5}.html website2/

 cp command will copy only the main.html here, why?

-* mv website1/m*{1..5}.html website2/<br>
+    mv website1/m*{1..5}.html website2/

 move command will only move 1 file, why?

 END OF PROJECT2

 ---

-##### <span style="color:red">32. project3 implementation</span>
+##### <span style="color:red;font-size:30">32. project3 implementation</span>

 Info : The purpose of this project is to investigate the file and folder attributes.
 Step by step perform the operations in linux bash shell.

-* pwd<br>
+    pwd

 Path of the working directory (pwd) command displays where we are.
 It displays the absolue address from the / folder.

-* cd<br>
+    cd

 cd command when used alone, takes the user from the current folder to the users home folder.

-* mkdir project3<br>
+    mkdir project3
-* cd project3<br>
+    cd project3
-* mkdir website1 website2 scripts<br>
+    mkdir website1 website2 scripts

 mkdir command creates directories passed as parameter

-* touch scripts/installer.sh<br>
+    touch scripts/installer.sh

 Touch command can create an empty file in the desired directory.

-* echo "echo This is an installer script" > scripts/installer.sh<br>
+    echo "echo This is an installer script" > scripts/installer.sh

 echo command writes the message inside the installer.sh (script file).

-* echo "top" >> scripts/installer.sh<br>
+    echo "top" >> scripts/installer.sh

 The above echo command with >> operator appends new lines of text to the existing text.

-* cat scripts/installer.sh -al<br>
+    cat scripts/installer.sh -al

 cat command displays the content of the file

-* ./scripts/installer.sh<br>
+    ./scripts/installer.sh

 Try to run the script and see the error (permission denied)

-* ls scripts/installer.sh -l <br>
+    ls scripts/installer.sh -l

-  Display the installer.sh with the details.<br>
-  User-Group-Everyone is the sequence of attributes for the displayed information of our script.<br>
+Display the installer.sh with the details.User-Group-Everyone is the sequence of attributes for the displayed information of our script.<br>
 Read-Write-Execute is the sequence of the file attributes for the information of our script.

-* chmod 777 scripts/installer.sh<br>
+    chmod 777 scripts/installer.sh

 chmod command changes the attributes of the file as desired.

-* chmod u=rw,og=r scripts/installer.sh
+    chmod u=rw,og=r scripts/installer.sh

 Updates the user/group/everyone as such.

-* chmod uga=rwx installer.sh
+    chmod uga=rwx installer.sh

 Updates the permission for user/group/everyone rwx.

-* chmod uga=rw installer.sh
+    chmod uga=rw installer.sh

 Updates the permission for user/group/everyone rw.

-* chmod -R ugo=rw *.sh
+    chmod -R ugo=rw *.sh

 Updates the read-write permissions for user/group/everyone

-* chmod 664 *.sh
+    chmod 664 *.sh

 Updates all the files with sh extension as 664.

-* mv installer.sh .installer.sh
+    mv installer.sh .installer.sh

 mv command can be used to create hidden file/folder

-* mv .installer.sh installer.sh
+    mv .installer.sh installer.sh

 mv command can be used to set visible for hidden file/folder.

 END OF PROJECT3

 ---

-##### <span style="color:red">33. project4 implementation</span>
+##### <span style="color:red;font-size:30">33. project4 implementation</span>

 Info : The purpose of this project is to provide an introduction to bash shell scripts.
 Step by step perform the operations in linux bash shell.

-* pwd<br>
+    pwd

 Path of the working directory (pwd) command displays where we are.
 It displays the absolue address from the / folder.

-* cd<br>
+    cd

 cd command when used alone, takes the user from the current folder to the users home folder.

-* mkdir project4<br>
+    mkdir project4
-* cd project4<br>
+    cd project4
-* echo '#!/bin/bash' > script1.sh
+    echo '#!/bin/bash' > script1.sh
-* echo 'echo THIS IS SCRIPT 1' >> script1.sh<br>
+    echo 'echo THIS IS SCRIPT 1' >> script1.sh
-* echo 'echo Starting the execution of the script ...' >> script1.sh<br>
-* echo "#Using comments in scripts" >> script1.sh<br>
-* echo "printf "%d mul %f = %f\n" 6 6.0 36.0" >> script1.sh<br>
+    echo 'echo Starting the execution of the script ...' >> script1.sh echo "#Using comments in scripts" >> script1.sh echo "printf "%d mul %f = %f\n" 6 6.0 36.0" >> script1.sh
-* echo "gnome-terminal"<br>
+    echo "gnome-terminal"

 It's possible to run a command in a terminal as well.

-* echo '#!/bin/bash' > script2.sh
+    echo '#!/bin/bash' > script2.sh
-* echo 'echo THIS IS SCRIPT 2' >> script2.sh<br>
+    echo 'echo THIS IS SCRIPT 2' >> script2.sh
-* echo 'book="Linux Shell Scripting"' >> script2.sh<br>
+    echo 'book="Linux Shell Scripting"' >> script2.sh
-* echo 'total_chapters=8' >> script2.sh<br>
+    echo 'total_chapters=8' >> script2.sh
-* echo 'number_of_pages=210' >> script2.sh<br>
+    echo 'number_of_pages=210' >> script2.sh
-* echo 'average_pages_per_chapter=26,25' >> script2.sh<br>
+    echo 'average_pages_per_chapter=26,25' >> script2.sh
-* echo 'echo "Book name - $book"' >> script2.sh<br>
+    echo 'echo "Book name - $book"' >> script2.sh
-* echo 'echo "Number of Chapters - $total_chapters"' >> script2.sh<br>
+    echo 'echo "Number of Chapters - $total_chapters"' >> script2.sh
-* echo 'printf "Total number of pages in book - $number_of_pages\n"' >> script2.sh<br>
+    echo 'printf "Total number of pages in book - $number_of_pages\n"' >> script2.sh
-* echo 'printf "Average pages in each chapter - %-.2f\n" $average_pages_per_chapter' >> script2.sh
+    echo 'printf "Average pages in each chapter - %-.2f\n" $average_pages_per_chapter' >> script2.sh
-* chmod u=x script2.sh
+    chmod u=x script2.sh

 END OF PROJECT4

 ---

-##### <span style="color:red">34. project5 implementation</span>
+##### <span style="color:red;font-size:30">34. project5 implementation</span>

 Info : The purpose of this project is to read some details from a shell script.
 Step by step perform the operations in linux bash shell.

-* pwd<br>
+    pwd

 Path of the working directory (pwd) command displays where we are.
 It displays the absolue address from the / folder.

-* cd<br>
+    cd

 cd command when used alone, takes the user from the current folder to the users home folder.

-* mkdir project5<br>
+    mkdir project5
-* cd project5<br>
+    cd project5
-* nano script.sh
+    nano script.sh

 open up nano editor or any other editor that you prefer to fill these lines below.

     #Reading variables from user input and using them
     #!/bin/bash
     #Filename: inputs.sh
     #Description: Reading the user input

     read -p "What is your name? "    # -p allows to prompt user a message echo Hello $REPLY, please follow the instructions below;

     read -s -p "Enter your secret key:" key # -s doesn't echo input in console echo $key

-read -p "Enter filename to be searched:" filename=$REPLY read -p "Enter path for search:" path echo "File $filename search matches to" find $path -name $filename
+    read -p "Enter filename to be searched:" filename=$REPLY
+    read -p "Enter path for search:" path echo "File $filename search matches to"
+    find $path -name $filename

 END OF PROJECT5